-- Close any prohibited programs or processes you have running on your computer as identified by the secure browser - Accept PSI's Online Proctoring Candidate Privacy Agreement - Authenticate your identity by taking a picture of your photo ID.
-Your ID must meet the requirements outlined in the Identification Requirements for Check-in section of this document.
-Please note, failure to have an external webcam with autofocus will prevent the software from capturing a clear picture of your ID, which may prevent you from testing. - Authenticate your identity by taking a selfie - Complete a 360-degree scan of your testing environment, including the entire worksurface - Roll up/roll down your sleeves and show your arms to the camera - Show ears to ensure electronic devices are not in use - Remove and show glasses
+- Close any prohibited programs or processes you have running on your computer as identified by the secure browser - Accept PSI's Online Proctoring Candidate Privacy Agreement - Authenticate your identity by uploading your ID during the booking process.
+Your ID must meet the requirements outlined in the Identification Requirements for Check-in section of this document. - Authenticate your identity by taking a selfie - Complete a 360-degree scan of your testing environment, including the entire work surface - Roll up/roll down your sleeves and show your arms to the camera - Show ears to ensure electronic devices are not in use - Remove and show glasses